Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 # FM6126-LED-Matrix-Panel-
-Information, drivers and source for FM6126 based LED matrix panels with teh HUB75e connectors.
+Information, drivers and source for FM6126 based LED matrix panels with the HUB75e connectors.

+Panel identification P3-6432-2121-16S-D1.0

 So many sites with information about LED matrix panels.